Padne: Demographics

 As of 2011 Census, Padne village had a population of 21,009 with 9,568 males and 11,441 females.
 Padne village has an area of 13.06 km2 with 3,776 families residing in it.
 The average male female sex ratio was 1196 higher than the state average of 1084.
 In Padne, 13.7% of the population was under 6 years of age.
 Padne village had an average literacy of 92.6% higher than the national average of 74% and lower than state average of 94%: male literacy was 96.2% and female literacy was 89.7%.

 Economy

 One major industry in Padanna is mussel farming, originally popularized by the CMFR Institute.
 As of 2001, it was estimated that over 200 Padanna families were engaged in backwater mussel cultivation.
 In 2007, a theme village called "Oyster Opera at Padanna" was opened to showcase the mussel farming done in Padanna and other nearby villages.
 The tourist site includes demonstrations of mussel farming, local folk art, and cuisine highlighting the locally harvested mussels.

 Religion

 Residents of Padanna include Muslims, Hindus and Christians.
-The main holy sites are Padanna Juma Masjid, Sree Mundya Temple, Town Miouddeen Masjid, and many other masjid and temples.
+The main holy sites are Padanna Juma Masjid, Sree Mundya Temple, Town Salafi Masjid, Town Moiddeen Masjid, and many other masjid and temples.